cmhamel/automesh/book/cli/metrics.md

 Figure.
 Illustrate of minimum scaled Jacobian[^Hovey_2023] with acceptable range for quality occurring in `[0.3, 1.0]`.

-### Maximum Skew
+### Skew

 * Skew measures how much an element deviates from being a regular shape (e.g., in 3D a cube; in 2D a square or equilateral triangle).
-A maximum skew value of 0 indicates a perfectly regular shape, while higher values indicate increasing levels of distortion.
+A skew value of 0 indicates a perfectly regular shape, while higher values indicate increasing levels of distortion.
 * Knupp *et al.*[^Knupp_2006] (page 97) indicate an acceptable range of `[0.0, 0.5]`.

 ### Element Volume